 Investing in Diverse Suppliers

 Through these collaborations we are leveraging energy efficiency projects subsidized by Con Edison to create contract opportunities for Minority- and Women-Owned Business Enterprise (MWBE) subcontractors and jobs for low-income New York City housing residents.
-So far, this program has yielded over $15 million in contract opportunities for MWBE subcontractors.
-It has also provided training to over 250 low-income New Yorkers in electrical mechanical building systems, including lighting, HVAC, and refrigeration.
-We will continue to expand this program; in fact, we have already secured $2.1 million to train more than 900 students in 2022.
-Projects completed through this program also help Con Edison achieve its goals to reduce energy use and associated costs for customers.
+So far, these programs have yielded over $23 million in contract opportunities for MWBE subcontractors.
+It has also provided training to over 550 low-income New Yorkers in electrical and mechanical building systems, including lighting, HVAC, and refrigeration, thereby addressing the projected need for 140,000 green jobs to be added locally by 2030.
+We will continue to work with our partners to support and expand this program; the program has already secured $3.6 million to train more than 1,500 students in 2023.
+Projects completed through this program also assist Con Edison in achieving its goals to reduce energy use and associated costs for customers.